 All Medigap policies are also required to offer you certain consumer protections.
 Insurance companies that sell Medigap policies can offer you additional benefits that go beyond the ones that are required, though, so it’s a good idea to carefully compare policies before you enroll.

-Any company selling Medigap insurance, including those in Florida, must offer Medigap Plan A. They must also offer plans C and F.
+Any company selling Medigap insurance, including those in Florida, must offer Medigap Plan A.

 You can apply for Medicare in two different ways.
-Your initial enrollment period (IEP) is a 7-month window close to your 65th birthday.
+Your Initial Enrollment Period (IEP) is a 7-month window close to your 65th birthday.
 You can apply for any part of Medicare coverage up to 3 months before you turn 65, or for 3 months after you turn 65.

 In some circumstances, you might be able to add or change your Medicare coverage during a special enrollment period.
 If you: